-Canada and Ireland deepen cooperation in AI and biotech sectors
+Canada and Ireland deepen cooperation in AI, biotech, and food security

 *this image is generated using AI for illustrative purposes only.